pingcap/docs/tidb-cloud/branch-manage.md

 5. Confirm the deletion.

 ## Reset a branch

-Reset will sync your branch with the latest data from its parent.
+Reset will synchronize your branch with the latest data from its parent.
 This operation is irreversible.
 To reset a branch, perform the following steps:

 1. In the [TiDB Cloud console](https://tidbcloud.com/), navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page of your project, and then click the name of your target TiDB Cloud Serverless cluster to go to its overview page.